 On the whole, artificial grass requires very little maintenance.
 You will need to rake it periodically to stand the blades up, rinse from time to time to remove dirt, debris and pet waste, and repair it occasionally as certain sections wear out.

 Do those things and your lawn will last for 20-25 years.
-No more mowing, no weed and fertilizer maintenance and several years of truly free artificial grass ownership.
+No more mowing, or fertilizer maintenance and several years of truly free artificial grass ownership.
 That might be the best part of all.
 Let’s break it down by the numbers and see what an artificial grass lawn means for your pocketbook.

 Artificial Grass Lifespan | A Healthy Financial Return